Why is your studio named M. C. Kinney Photography when that isn't your name?

 Can I purchase digital files to print myself?

-I am a Print Artist for the most part, but yes, digital files can be purchased for certain types of sessions for a fee.
 As a Portrait Professional and Artist, I want to insure that my clients receive a product that they will always be able to view and enjoy.
 For this reason, I sell mostly physical products, including Gallery Wraps, Coffee Table Books, Metal Images and Prints.
 You can also earn or purchase social media images (low resolution files posted on facebook, then tagged to be used on other social platforms) from your session.
 As a Portrait Professional, I don't feel I'm being fair to my clients if I don't complete the job and provide them with images they can access for generations to come.